Medically reviewed by Drugs.com. Last updated on Aug 21, 2020.

 • Hypersensitivity: Use with caution in patients with known hypersensitivity to other retinoids.

-• Photosensitivity: Retinoids may cause photosensitization; minimize sunlight and artificial UV light exposure during treatment.
+• Photosensitivity: Retinoids may cause photosensitization; minimize sunlight and artificial UV light exposure during bexarotene treatment.

 Concurrent drug therapy issues:

-• Insect repellents: Patients should avoid insect repellents containing N,N-diethyl-meta-toluamide (DEET) while using topical bexarotene (animal studies demonstrated increased DEET toxicity).
+• Insect repellents: Avoid insect repellents containing N,N-diethyl-meta-toluamide (DEET) while using topical bexarotene (animal studies demonstrated increased DEET toxicity).

-If female, pregnancy test 1 week before initiation then monthly while on bexarotene
+In females of reproductive potential, obtain a pregnancy test 1 week before initiation, then monthly while on bexarotene; monitor for signs/symptoms of hypersensitivity.

 More about bexarotene topical